RhoMancer/AngusSoftwareApp/buildSrc/README.md

   - outputJson, outputMd, outputAiMd, outputMeta.
 - AI behavior and CI gating
   - AI suggestions run only when aiEnabled=true.
 If `CI=true`, they additionally require ciEnabled=true.
+  - Lines are eligible for AI only if their covered branches (cb) >= `branchDoctorMinCoveredBranchesForAi` (default 1).
+By default, lines with cb=0 are not sent to AI.
   - The prompt is clipped to maxPrompt characters and can redact HOME/PROJECT_ROOT.
   - Ollama is invoked as `listOf(command, "run", model)`; the prompt is fed via STDIN; a timeout is enforced.
 - Threshold enforcement